Guidelines for Freelance Developers Working with Me

 I expect responses to emails within one business day.
 In other words, if I email you at 3pm on a Tuesday, I expect a response by 3pm Wednesday.
 If you don’t have a complete answer, respond to acknowledge the message and provide an ETA for the full response.

 It’s okay for response time to run longer than one day occasionally, but it should be the exception and not the rule.
 Expect the same from me.

-Meetings are useful for topics that are inefficient or impossible to communicate in writing, but they come at a significant cost.
-Meetings interrupt focus and constrain schedules, so I minimize their frequency and length.
+Meetings are useful for topics that are inefficient or impossible to communicate in writing.
+They come at a significant cost — meetings interrupt focus and constrain schedules, so I keep them to a minimum.

-I use emails to communicate facts and meetings to discuss opinions.
+I use emails to communicate facts and meetings to discuss topics interactively.
 For example, if we review a design document, we don’t need to read it together live.
-Instead, we can read the document beforehand and reserve the meeting time for interactive discussion.
+Instead, we can read the document beforehand and reserve the meeting time for live discussion.

 I’ll also schedule meetings once or twice a month for casual face-time together.
 Email-only communication can make things feel impersonal and tense.

 |“Can we schedule a meeting to discuss the deadline for this project?”||BAD: This is a simple question that doesn’t require a meeting.|

 |“It’s going to be hard for you to review my next pull request.
 Can we meet so I can explain it to you?”||BAD: If the code is too complicated to understand, a meeting is not the answer.|

 |“I have an idea for a new architecture.
 Can we hop on a call to go over it?”||BAD: I’d rather start with a written explanation and then discuss after I’ve read it.|